cfigure/Lumiverse-prompt-viewer/README.md

 - The prompt messages can appear before the generation finishes.
 - Final parameters and usage may be added to that capture later.
-- Dry runs do not emit the completed-generation breakdown event, so they may not include final parameters, preset, or usage.
+- Dry Runs do not emit the completed-generation breakdown event, so they may not include final parameters, preset, or usage.
 - A stopped or failed generation may also lack some late breakdown fields.

 This is an API timing limitation rather than a limitation in when Lumiverse itself knows the sampler settings.